crypt0rr/kb/content/tools/m365/stormspotter/index.md

 ### Common options for all authentication types

-* **--cloud**: Specify a different Azure Cloud (GERMAN, CHINA, USGOV)
+- **--cloud**: Specify a different Azure Cloud (GERMAN, CHINA, USGOV)
-* **--config**: Specify a custom configuration for cloud environments
+- **--config**: Specify a custom configuration for cloud environments
-* **--azure**: Only enumerate Azure Resource Manager resources
+- **--azure**: Only enumerate Azure Resource Manager resources
-* **--aad**: Only enumerate Azure Active Directory
+- **--aad**: Only enumerate Azure Active Directory
-* **--subs**: Subscriptions you wish to scan.
+- **--subs**: Subscriptions you wish to scan.
 Multiple subscriptions can be added as a space deliminated list.
-* **--nosubs**: Subscriptions you wish to exclude.
+- **--nosubs**: Subscriptions you wish to exclude.
 Multiple subscriptions can be excluded as a space deliminated list.
-* **--json**: Convert SQLite output to JSON (**WARNING: STORMSPOTTER ONLY PARSES SQLITE FORMAT** )
+- **--json**: Convert SQLite output to JSON (**WARNING: STORMSPOTTER ONLY PARSES SQLITE FORMAT*- )
-  * This option is useful if you want to parse the output for reasons other than Stormspotter.
+  - This option is useful if you want to parse the output for reasons other than Stormspotter.
-* **--ssl-cert**: Specify an SSL cert for Stormcollector to use for requests.
+- **--ssl-cert**: Specify an SSL cert for Stormcollector to use for requests.
 Not a common option
-* **--backfill**: Perform AAD enumeration only for object IDs associated with RBAC enumeration.
+- **--backfill**: Perform AAD enumeration only for object IDs associated with RBAC enumeration.
 Only applicable when --azure is specified.

 ### Uploading Results